Free school meals

 Contribution Based E&SA does not qualify for free school meals.

 - Child Tax Credit and have an annual income, as assessed by HMRC, not in excess of £16,190.

-Families who are also entitled to Working Tax Credit do not qualify to claim free school meals regardless of income.
+Families who get Working Tax Credit do not qualify to claim free school meals.